 The other likeable character is that of Tinkerbell who is played with enough sass and peeved sweetness to charm.
 It is here that the film fudges the issue of preadolescent romance and only cautiously skims the top of the emotions raised by Peter and Wendy’s affection and Tinkerbell, Princess Tiger-Lily and the mermaids’ singular attraction to Peter.

 The J.M.
 Barrie story, originally produced as a play in 1906 and later turned into a novel, is a children’s classic, with its fantasy of unalloyed childhood innocence.
 It had earlier been filmed in live-action as the silent Peter Pan (1924), although it is this Disney interpretation in particular that has found an enduring appeal within public consciousness.
 Steven Spielberg attempted to conduct a remake for many years and eventually mounted the live-action sequel Hook (1991), which concerns itself with a grownup Peter’s return to Never-Never Land.
 Disney made their own animated theatrical sequel Return to Never Land (2002), as well as a series of Tinkerbell dvd-released films with TinkerBell (2008), Tinker Bell and the Lost Treasure (2009), Tinker Bell and the Great Fairy Rescue (2010), Secret of the Wings (2012), The Pirate Fairy (2014) and Tinker Bell and the Legend of the Neverbeast (2014); and the live-action prequel Pan (2015).
-Other versions of the story include Peter Pan (1955), a live tv play; Peter Pan (1976), a tv movie version with Mia Farrow!!! playing Peter; the animated tv series Peter Pan and the Pirates (1990); Peter Pan (tv movie, 2000); and the big-budget live-action Peter Pan (2003); while there was the fascinating but little-seen Neverland (2003), which gave Peter Pan a modernised interpretation with Peter a kid suffering from bipolar disorder; and the tv mini-series Neverland (2011), which offered a science-fictional rationalisation set on an alien planet.
+Other versions of the story include Peter Pan (1955), a live tv play; Peter Pan (1976), a tv movie version with Mia Farrow!!! playing Peter; the animated tv series Peter Pan and the Pirates (1990); Peter Pan (tv movie, 2000); and the big-budget live-action Peter Pan (2003); while there was the fascinating but little-seen Neverland (2003), which gave Peter Pan a modernised interpretation with Peter a kid suffering from bipolar disorder; the tv mini-series Neverland (2011), which offered a science-fictional rationalisation set on an alien planet; and the modernised Wendy (2020), which relocates the story in the Mississippi Delta.
 Finding Neverland (2004) was a biopic about J.M.
 Barrie and offered a heavily fictionalised account of the writing of Peter Pan.